-At the 2004 Inter-Sessional Meeting of the ICCAT Subcommittee on bycatch, stock assessments for Atlantic blue shark and shortfin mako were conducted.
+At the 2004 Inter-Sessional Meeting of the ICCAT Subcommittee on bycatch, stock assessments for Atlantic blue shark and shortfin make were conducted.
 This work included a review of their biology, a description of the fisheries, analyses of the state of the stocks and outlook, analyses of the effects of current regulations, and recommendations for statistics and research.
-The assessment indicated that the current biomass of North and South Atlantic blue shark seems to be above MSY ( $B>B{MSY}$ ), however, these results are conditional and based on assumptions that were made by the committee.
+The assessment indicated that the current biomass of North and South Atlantic blue shark seems to be above MSY (B>B{MSY}), however, these results are conditional and based on assumptions that were made by the committee.
 These assumptions indicate that blue sharks are not currently overfished, however, this conclusion is conditional and based on limited landings data.
 The committee estimates that between 82,000 and 114,000 mt ww (180,779,054 - 251,326,978 lb) of blue shark are harvested from the Atlantic Ocean each year.

-The North Atlantic shortfin mako population has experienced some level of stock depletion as suggested by the historical CPUE trend and model outputs.
-The current stock may be below MSY ( $B < B{MSY}$ ), suggesting that the species may be overfished.
-Overfishing may also be occurring as between 13,000 and 18,000 mt ww (28,660,094 - 39,683,207 lb) of shortfin mako are harvested in the Atlantic Ocean annually.
-South Atlantic stocks of shortfin mako shark are likely fully exploited as well, but depletion rates are less severe than in the North Atlantic.
+The North Atlantic shortfin make population has experienced some level of stock depletion as suggested by the historical CPUE trend and model outputs.
+The current stock may be below MSY (B<B{MSY}), suggesting that the species may be overfished.
+Overfishing may also be occurring as between 13,000 and 18,000 mt ww (28,660,094 - 39,683,207 lb) of shortfin make are harvested in the Atlantic Ocean annually.
+South Atlantic stocks of shortfin make shark are likely fully exploited as well, but depletion rates are less severe than in the North Atlantic.

-The results of both of these assessments should be considered preliminary in nature due to limitations on quality and quantity of catch data available (SCRS, 2004a).
+The results of both of these assessments should be considered preliminary in nature due to limitations on quality and quantity of catch data available (SCRS, 2004).
 The subcommittee stated that catch data currently being reported to ICCAT does not represent the total catch actually landed, and are very limited with regard to size, age, and sex of shark harvested or caught incidentally.
-In order to attain a more accurate estimate of total landings, and improve future stock assessments, the committee made several recommendations, including: increase the infrastructure investment for monitoring the overall catch composition of sharks, standardize catch-per-unit-effort (CPUE) from major fishing fleets, expand use of trade statistics (fins) to extend historical time series, and include scientists from all Contracting Parties with significant blue and shortfin mako catches in future assessments (SCRS, 2004a).
-ICCAT is holding pelagic shark (blue and shortfin mako) assessments in fall 2008.
+In order to attain a more accurate estimate of total landings, and improve future stock assessments, the committee made several recommendations, including: increase the infrastructure investment for monitoring the overall catch composition of sharks, standardize catch per unit effort (CPUE) from major fishing fleets, expand use of trade statistics (fins) to extend historical time series, and include scientists from all Contracting Parties with significant blue and shortfin mako catches in future assessments (SCRS, 2004).
+ICCAT is holding pelagic shark (blue and shortfin mako) data review meetings in fall 2007.
+Based upon data presented at the review meetings, ICCAT will confirm pelagic shark assessments scheduled for 2008.